Josuevillalona/climate-tech-news-scrapers/README.md

 # Multi-Source Climate & Tech News Scraper

-This project contains daily scrapers for climate and technology news from multiple sources.
+This project contains automated daily scrapers for climate and technology news from multiple sources using GitHub Actions.

 ## Sources
 - **TechCrunch** - Startup news and funding announcements